cepgen/website/processes-devel.md

 Two possible tracks are given to the CepGen process developer: the implementation of the full matrix element, starting from the beams kinematics definition down to the event weight and event content, giving a full flexibility to the whole process definition, or using a parton-from-beam-factorised simplified implementation.

-The earlier relies on a sub-classing of the {cpp:class}`cepgen::Proc::Process` object, already providing some useful kinematics variables of interest:
+The earlier relies on a sub-classing of the {cepgen}`cepgen::Proc::Process` object, already providing some useful kinematics variables of interest:

 ````{toggle}
 ```{doxygenclass} cepgen::proc::Process